Claude Connectors Tutorial: Build and Deploy a Connector to Claude

 - Timeout: Tool handlers must complete within 5 minutes (300 seconds).

-- Auth: If your connector requires authentication, use OAuth.
+- Auth: If your connector requires authentication, use OAuth with user consent flow.
 Provide a test account for Anthropic’s reviewers.
 Pure client credentials flow (machine-to-machine without user interaction) is not supported.
+See the OAuth guide for details.

 - OAuth callback: Allowlist both